cures-hub/cures-condec-jira/doc/features/dashboard.md

 2. **intra-rationale completeness**, e.g., *are there arguments for the decisions?*,
 3. **general metrics**, e.g., *how many rationale elements are documented per origin/documentation location?*, and
 4. **metrics on the knowledge in git**, e.g.,
-*do the rationale elements documented in [code comments and commit messages of a branch](knowledge-in-git-presentation.md) fulfill the [definition of done](quality-checking.md)?*
+*do the rationale elements documented in [code comments and commit messages of a branch](knowledge-in-git-presentation.md) fulfill the [definition of done (DoD)](quality-checking.md)?*

+The metric plots are created using the [Apache ECharts library](https://echarts.apache.org).
 The four dashboard items are shown in the following sections.

 ## Rationale Coverage